Previous Post: Days 8 & 9 – Across The French River Delta From East To West

 Mulling over our return route via the Voyageur Channel to Hartley Bay the night before when I should have been sleeping, I factored in the high water level and the faster than usual current we had faced coming up the Lily Chutes channel.
 I worried about what the Voyageur Channel would be like, given the narrowness of the sections where the rapids were.
 We would find out soon enough!

 We set off for Black Bay, paddling up the west side of Batt Bay.
 Just north of 822, there is evidence of a recent small fire that has burned trees along a 100-meter strip of the coast.

 We’ve paddled by La Prairie a few times in the past without knowing anything about its significance.
-This is but one example of how the information in Toni Harting’s essential book on the French adds an extra dimension to any French River canoe trip.
+Toni Harting’s book – undoubtedly drawing on the earlier Eric Morse work – first alerted us to the location’s history.
+This is but one example of how his essential book on the French opens up an extra dimension to any French River canoe trip.

 We spent fifteen minutes at the site, taking in the views and snapping a few photos.
 Max would eventually get to the patch of devil’s paintbrush you see in the panorama of the site below.

 As we paddled up the tail end of the Voyageur Channel we passed by a building that may not have been there in 2017, at least not in its present form.
 We were somewhat surprised to see new construction going on in a provincial park but undoubtedly there is some loophole that makes it okay.
 In this case, the smaller cottage to the right may have been there already, though it looks like it is also in the same stage of construction as the palace.
 It could be the boat house!

 A Morning of Mis-Takes!